dolludaa/studyAppSWIFTUI/README.md

 ## _WHAT I'VE LEARNED_ :bangbang:
-* In order to create changing cards on the certificate screen, I studied 3D rotation effect, which helped me make my animation more dynamic and the screen itself unique :computer:
+* In order to create changing cards effect on the certificate screen, I studied 3D rotation effect, which helped me make my animation more dynamic and the screen itself unique :computer:
 * Since many lines of code can be repeated, I implemented modifiers in my code that helped make my code cleaner and clearer, and most importantly more readable
 ```swift
 struct FontModifier: ViewModifier{